DragonicDefson/GQ-Discord-bot/README.md

 # GQ-Discord-bot
-A Discord bot for querying game servers
+An Discord bot for querying game servers

 # Supports
 - Minecraft